project-codeflare/adr/PCF-ADR-0007-operator-redesign.md

 ## Non-Goals

+* While the upgrade scenario should work, it is not a goal to provide automated migration for existing users, in particular to migrate the changes they may have introduced, in the MCAD and InstaScale resources, automatically.
-It is not a goal to define a mutli-tenancy model for the CodeFlare operator.
+* It is not a goal to define a mutli-tenancy model for the CodeFlare operator.

 ## How